AdobeDocs/experience-platform.en/help/rtcdp/b2b-ai-ml-services/predictive-lead-and-account-scoring.md

 Predictive lead and account scoring helps marketers to focus on high-value leads and account early in the process by replacing the manual processes with an automated computation job that produces relative predictive propensity scores for all prospects in the system.
 This feature eliminates the need for rule-based scoring rules which rely on human heuristics which require constant recalibration.

-## How it works {#how-it-works}
+## Understanding predictive lead and account scoring {#how-it-works}

-> NOTE
+>[!NOTE]
 >
-> Marketo data source is currently required as it's the only data source that can provide the conversion events at the person/ profile level.
+> [!DNL Marketo] data source is currently required as it's the only data source that can provide the conversion events at the person/ profile level.

 Administrators have the ability to configure multiple profile scoring goals, one for each configured success event, allowing for separate scores to be generated for each configured goal.
 Administrators can configure profile scoring goals with opportunity attributes: creation, status values, close win and so on.